-18. Demonstration Benefits for Presumptively Eligible Pregnant and Postpartum Women.
+17. Full State Plan and Demonstration Benefits for Presumptively Eligible Pregnant and Postpartum Women.

-Expenditures to provide demonstration benefits to presumptively eligible pregnant and postpartum women who have incomes up to 195 percent of the FPL.
-Demonstration benefits, for purposes of this expenditure authority, shall mean benefits covered by the TennCare program that are provided to presumptively eligible pregnant and postpartum women on a non-ambulatory basis.
+Expenditures to provide presumptively eligible pregnant and postpartum women who have incomes up to 195 percent of the FPL the following benefits: the full benefit package under the state plan for categorically needy individuals who are not enrolled in an alternative benefit plan, and demonstration benefits described in paragraph 28 of the demonstration's STCs.
+For purposes of this expenditure authority, benefits covered by the TennCare demonstration provided to presumptively eligible pregnant and postpartum women are not limited to ambulatory services.